Read our 2016 Report Card for Cotton.

 View All » (including bills from previous years)

-From Jan 2015 to Mar 2015, Cotton missed 0 of 68 roll call votes, which is 0.0%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2015 to Apr 2017, Cotton missed 14 of 616 roll call votes, which is 2.3%.
+This is worse than the median of 1.3% among the lifetime records of senators currently serving.
+ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: